avdol0521/live-breh/content/h4k2liv3/Task files/nmap.md

 - -oA {filename} (save the output in the 3 major formats)
 - -oN (saves the output in the normal format)
 - -oG (saves the output in a greppable format)
-- -A (Aggressive mode. enables OS detection service detection, script scanning and traceroute)
+- -A (Aggressive mode. enables OS detection, service detection, script scanning and traceroute)
 - -T{0-5} (timing. used to speed up the scan speed. levels from 0 to 5. higher speeds are noiser and can incur errors)
 - -p {port} (tells nmap to scan that specific port)
 	- -p {port-port} (tells nmap to scan a range of ports)